djtersteegc/fujinet-adam-hardware/fujinet-adam-devkit-mini/README.md

 | SD Card TE 2041021                | 1    | Long Body on Ali         | [AliExpress](https://www.aliexpress.us/item/3256805779248826.html) |
 | ESP32-Devkit-C-VE                 | 1    |                          | [Amazon](https://www.amazon.com/dp/B087TNPQCV)               |

+# Flashing

+I like to program the ESP32 first to ensure I have a good unit before soldering them onto the main PCB.
+Since this uses the same devkit board as the "official" model, you can use the FujiNet firmware flasher available at https://fujinet.online/download/.

 # Assembly

 Lay down all the SMD components first.